-You must be accepted into the MS in Accounting program by the time that you start your internship.
-However, you need not have completed any graduate courses at the time of the internship.
+You must be accepted into the program by the time that you start your internship.
 Students must obtain an internship position that requires significant use of accounting or finance skills to qualify for the internship course.
-Internships may take place in public accounting, industry, and government.
+Internships may take place in public accounting, industry, or government.
 To receive academic credit, the internship position must be approved in advance by the Instructor who administers this course.
 The internship must consist of at least 320 hours of employment and the intern must complete a written paper on the internship experience.
 Typically, internships take place between January and March and then interns return to campus for the remainder of the semester.
-Students are paid for their work and receive 3 hours of graduate credit.
+Students may be paid by internship employers for their work and will receive three hours of graduate course credit.

-Typcially, we begin the internship program with a “Skills Seminar” in late-July or early-August, in preparation for the interview process.
+Typically, the internship program begins with a “Skills Seminar” in late-July or early-August, in preparation for the interview process.
 An exclusive MSA social takes place during the first two weeks of September and includes representatives from public accounting firms, industry, and/or government agencies.
 On-campus interviews with participating firms take place during the first two weeks of September.
 Follow-up office interviews, offers, and acceptances are usually complete by early October.
 The actual internship is usually served from early January through mid-March.
 However, internships may take place at any time of the year as long as they are approved in advance by the Instructor who administers this course.

-Yes.
-In fact, we often have students that obtain internships through their own initiative.
-However, before participation is accepted as a basis for academic credit, you must consult with the Instructor of the course for prior to starting the internship in order to receive academic credit.
+Students may also obtain internships through their own initiative.
+However, you must consult with the instructor of the course prior to starting the internship in order to receive academic credit.

 We encourage students to keep mind that this is the beginning of your accounting career and, thus, we discourage taking other courses at the same time as a full-time internship so that your focus on your performing at your best.
 For students with “busy season” internships, we offer condensed courses in the second half of the spring semester, which enables students to maintain full-time status.